 Good documentaries tell us—and, even better, show us—something we don’t already know.
-This is the problem with By the People: The Election of Barack Obama, which HBO debuts tonight at 9 p.m.
+That presents a problem for By the People: The Election of Barack Obama, which HBO debuts tonight at 9 p.m.
 ET on the anniversary of Barack Obama’s election to the presidency.

 HBO has one of its brief trailers on YouTube, but if you don’t get HBO, you still deserve to meet Lorenzo: